keytonic/Buy-Me-A-Coffee-Button/README.md

     - **backgroundcolor**
         - Specifies the color of the button using hex color codes.
-        - Omit the hash tag, defaults to #808080, grey, if not supplied.
+        - Omit the hash tag, defaults to #808080, grey, if not specified.
     - **color**
-        -
+        - Specifies the color of the text and cup outline.
-        -
+        - Omit the hash tag, defaults to #000000, black, if not specified.
     - **coffee**
-        -
+        - Specifies the color of the fluid in the cup.
-        -
+        - Omit the hash tag, defaults to #a52a2a, brown, if not specified.
     - **border**
         -
         -